 - ½ cup baking soda.

-- 5-gallon bucket with lid.
+- 5-gallon bucket with a lid.

 Instructions

-- Grate the soap: Use a cheese grater or food processor to grate the soap into a fine powder.
-Let the dust settle before taking the lid off the food processor.
+- Prep the soap: Cut the bar soap into chunks, then use a cheese grater or food processor to grind it into a fine powder.

 Cost Savings Breakdown For Liquid Detergent